Update: Flight schedules to Victoria Falls | VictoriaFalls24

 |Hosea Kutako – Windhoek International Airport (Namibia)

-* Air Namibia flights into Zimbabwe are currently suspended over a legal dispute
+* Air Namibia, which had suspended flights to Zimbabwe over a legal dispute, resumed flights on October 29

 No Comment